-- (1) Seventy percent for incentives to eligible low-income residential customers who install either new behind-the-meter solar photovoltaic systems paired with energy storage systems or new energy storage systems. - (2) Thirty percent for incentives to residential customers who install new behind-the-meter energy storage systems. - (b) The commission shall consider requiring customers installing solar photovoltaic systems paired with energy storage systems or new energy storage systems under this section and served on a standard contract or tariff pursuant Section 2827.1 to participate in a demand response or peak load reduction program offered through the customer's load-serving entity, including market-integrated supply-side demand response programs, to reduce net peak demand.
+(b) The commission shall consider requiring customers installing solar photovoltaic systems paired with energy storage systems or new energy storage systems under this section and served on a standard contract or tariff pursuant Section 2827.1 to participate in a demand response or peak load reduction program offered through the customer's load-serving entity, including market-integrated supply-side demand response programs, to reduce net peak demand.

-Shortly after AB 209 was signed, the California Department of Finance released an Addendum to the 2022-23 California State Budget outlining multi-year funding set-asides and future appropriations, including \$900 million for SGIP for the purposes specified in Public Utilities Code Section 379.10.475 This funding is available beginning on July 1, 2023.
-In comments to the proposed decision, Center for Biological Diversity asserts the funding from AB 209 is still subject to legislative appropriation and is complicated by an anticipated budget shortfall.476 While it is true that appropriation remains necessary, given the climate crisis and the important climate policies this budget item addresses, the Commission does not share the concerns of Center for Biological Diversity.
+Shortly after AB 209 was signed, the California Department of Finance released an Addendum to the 2022-23 California State Budget outlining multi-year funding set-asides and future appropriations, including \$900 million for SGIP for the purposes specified in Public Utilities Code Section 379.10.
+447475

+This funding will beis available starting beginning on July 1, 2023.
+In comments to the proposed decision, Center for Biological Diversity asserts the funding from AB 209 is still subject to legislative appropriation and is complicated by an anticipated budget shortfall.
+While it is true that appropriation remains necessary, given the climate crisis and the important climate policies this budget item addresses, the Commission does not share the concerns of Center for Biological Diversity.